chenyida3000/Single-pix2pix/README.md

-# TuiGAN-PyTorch
+# Single-pix2pix
-Official PyTorch Implementation of "[TuiGAN: Learning Versatile Image-to-Image Translation with Two Unpaired Images](https://arxiv.org/abs/2004.04634)"
+Official PyTorch Implementation of Single-pix2pix

-## TuiGAN's applications
+## Single-pix2pix's applications
-TuiGAN can be use for various computer vision tasks ranging from image style transfer to object transformation and appearance transformation:
+Single-pix2pix can be use for various computer vision tasks ranging from image style transfer to object transformation and appearance transformation:
  ![](imgs/examples.jpg)

 ## Usage